davaya/spdxv3-template-tool/SERIALIZATION.md

 The UnitOfTransfer type defines the structure of an SPDX v3 document.
 * UnitOfTransfer is not an Element.
+* Serialized data can be illustrated but not defined in the logical model because logical models do not address syntax.
+* UnitOfTransfer is defined in the [information model](Schemas/spdx-v3.jidl).
 * An optional Document Element may be created to describe a document and list the Element values it contains.

 A document contains: